teo-cozma/Javascript/README.md

 (https://www.youtube.com/watch?v=2Dx76lD8Scc&t=69s)
 *Description of the game (and its existential qualities!)*
-- 1 click = 1 cookie
+- 1 click = 1 cookie.
-- 15 clicks = 15 cookies = 1 cursor (purchased)
+- 15 clicks = 15 cookies = 1 cursor (purchased).
-- 10 cursors = 1 cookie/sec (CpS)
+- 10 cursors = 1 cookie/sec (CpS).
 - 100 cookies = grandma that produces and markets your cookies.
 - Cookies are currency that allows you to purchase farms, mines, factories, etc.
 = cookie economy that is permeating and overwhelming.
-This expands into an eventual cookieverse
+This expands into an eventual cookieverse.
-- Transcendance of existence = Ascend and start again
+- Transcendance of existence = Ascend and start again.
-- Golden cookie spawns randomly
+- Golden cookie spawns randomly.
 - Whatch out for the grandma's : potential rebellion and apocalypse.
 Save everyone with economic gain, or exploit them to make more wealth.
 - Small "code hack" in the console : Game.Earn(x).